REGION 1 ADMINISTRATION

 Ester López, ICPS - Region 1 Project Director

-Ester López is the Project Director for the Alcohol Abuse Prevention Initiative in Region 1.
+Ester López is the Project Director for the Alcohol & Substance Abuse Prevention Project (ASAPP) in Region 1.
 She has worked in the social services for over 25 years with 15 years’ experience in the Prevention field.

 Ester has partnered with Family Connection Collaboratives, community drug-free coalitions, as well as other community organizations in Gordon, Floyd, Cherokee, Fannin and Union Counties to help reduce underage drinking and bring awareness of this issue to forefront.
 Through these partnerships she has organized several events including the Red Ribbon Week Celebration event in Floyd County and the House of Addictions in Gordon County.